fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9d.md

 };
 ```

 Our state is an object with one key <i>patients</i>, which has a [dictionary](https://www.typescriptlang.org/docs/handbook/advanced-types.html#index-types-and-index-signatures) or simply put an object with string keys and with a <i>Patient</i> object as value.
 Index can only be <i>string</i> or <i>number</i> as you can access the object values using those.
-This enforces that the state conforms in the way we want, and prevents developers from missusing the state.
+This enforces that the state conforms in the way we want, and prevents developers from misusing the state.
 You can also think of a scenario where we may have state as a union.
 Eg. using states type as an indicator whether user has logged in:

 ```js
 export type State =